Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 - Encrypted data uploads to the cloud — completely unreadable without your keys

-- The provider stores scrambled data they cannot decrypt, even if legally compelled
+- The provider stores only encrypted data they cannot decrypt, even if legally compelled

 - You download and decrypt on your authorized devices

-With zero-knowledge encryption, if you forget your password and lose your recovery key, your data is permanently gone.
-The provider cannot help you because they never had access to begin with.
+With zero-knowledge encryption, if you lose both your password and your recovery key, your files cannot be recovered.
+The provider cannot help because they never had access to the keys.

 Dropbox vs Zero-Knowledge Comparison